Sunday, August 25, 2024

 I awoke to the usual rumble of city traffic

-and then realised it was the sea two fields away
+and quickly realised it was the sea two fields away;

-That crash of people was the myriad possibilities
+that boom of activity was the myriad possibilities

 daily breaking on my shore;

-The cacophony of the streets sparking blood flow;
+The cacophony of the streets, the pumping city.

-I turned on my side to hear the traffic in the sea
+I turned on my side to hear that traffic in the sea

 Tuesday, August 20, 2024